MCP-Defender/MCP-Defender/README.md

 npm start
 ```

-## Which apps are protected?
+## Which apps are automatically protected?

-Currently MCP Defender automatically protects Cursor, Claude, Visual Studio Code and Windsurf.
+MCP Defender protects Cursor, Claude, Visual Studio Code and Windsurf.

-Protection for more AI apps coming soon!
+Protection for more apps coming soon!

 ## Contributing